abner/flutter_js/README.md

 A Javascript engine to use with flutter.
 It uses quickjs on Android and JavascriptCore on IOS

+Now the evaluation is executed through dart ffi, which makes the javascript a native citzen inside Flutter Mobile Apps.

-In this very early stage version we only get the result of evaluated expressions as String.
+In the previous versions we only get the result of evaluated expressions as String.

+BUT NOW we can do more with  flutter_js like run xhr and fetch http calls through Dart http library.
+We are supporting Promises as well.

-But it is good enough to take advantage of great javascript libraries such as ajv (json schema validation), moment (DateTime parser and operations) in Flutter applications running on mobile devices, both Android and iOS.
+We can take advantage of great javascript libraries such as ajv (json schema validation), moment (DateTime parser and operations) in Flutter applications running on mobile devices, both Android and iOS.

-On IOS this library relies on the native JavascriptCore provided by iOS SDK.
-In Android it uses the amazing and small Javascript Engine QuickJS [https://bellard.org/quickjs/](https://bellard.org/quickjs/) (A spetacular work of the Fabrice Bellard and Charlie Gordon).
+~~On IOS this library relies on the native JavascriptCore provided by iOS SDK.
+In Android it uses the amazing and small Javascript Engine QuickJS [https://bellard.org/quickjs/](https://bellard.org/quickjs/) (A spetacular work of the Fabrice Bellard and Charlie Gordon).~~
-It was ported to be used in Android through jni in this project i recently found on Github: [https://github.com/seven332/quickjs-android](https://github.com/seven332/quickjs-android).
+~~It was ported to be used in Android through jni in this project i recently found on Github: [https://github.com/seven332/quickjs-android](https://github.com/seven332/quickjs-android).~~
-We used seven332/quickjs-android in the very first versions of flutter_js.
-Thanks to [seven332](https://github.com/seven332)
+~~We used seven332/quickjs-android in the very first versions of flutter_js.
+Thanks to [seven332](https://github.com/seven332)~~

-Recently we found the [oasis-jsbridge-android](https://github.com/p7s1digital/oasis-jsbridge-android) repository which brings quickjs integration to Android to a new level (Close to what JavascriptCore offers in iOS).
+~~Recently we found the [oasis-jsbridge-android](https://github.com/p7s1digital/oasis-jsbridge-android) repository which brings quickjs integration to Android to a new level (Close to what JavascriptCore offers in iOS).
 So, since version 0.0.2+1 we are using oasis-jsbridge-android quickjs library as our javascript engine under the hood.
-So thanks to the guys of [p7s1digital](https://github.com/p7s1digital/) team to theirs amazing work.
+So thanks to the guys of [p7s1digital](https://github.com/p7s1digital/) team to theirs amazing work.~~

+On Android it uses the amazing and small Javascript Engine QuickJS [https://bellard.org/quickjs/](https://bellard.org/quickjs/).
+On IOS, it uses the Javascript Core.
+In both platforms we rely on dart ffi to make calls to the js runtime engines, which make javascript code evaluation an first class citzen inside Flutter Mobile Apps.
+We could use it to execute validations logic of TextFormField, also we can execute rule engines or redux logic shared from our web applications.
+The opportunities are huge.

+The project is open source under MIT license.

+The bindings for use to communicate with JavascriptCore through dart:ffi we took it from the package [flutter_jscore](https://pub.dev/packages/flutter_jscore).

+Flutter JS provided the implementation to the QuickJS dart ffi bindings ourselves and also constructed a wrapper API to Dart which provides a unified API to evaluate javascript and communicate between Dart and Javascript.

+This library also allows to call xhr and fetch on Javascript through Dart Http calls.
+We also provide the implementation which allows to evaluate promises returns.

 ![](doc/flutter_js.png)